dodyg/practical-aspnetcore/README.md

   * [Razor Pages Basic](https://github.com/dodyg/practical-aspnetcore/tree/master/projects/aspnet-core-2/razor-pages-basic)

     This is the simplest example of the brand new `Razor Pages`.
-It show the two approaches to `Razor Pages`, one with inline code behind and another with separate code behind.
+It shows the two approaches to `Razor Pages`, one with inline code behind and another with separate code behind.

 # ASP.NET Core 1.1/2.0 Samples